Bilingual Education Leads to Greater Equity

 E.E.
-Miller has a full Spanish immersion program, meaning teachers conduct 90 percent of instruction in Spanish, and the remaining ten percent in English.
+Miller has a full Spanish dual language program, meaning teachers conduct 90 percent of instruction in Spanish and the remaining ten percent in English.

 This year is a special one at E.E.
 Miller, as it’s the tenth year as a language immersion school.